Edinburgh International Climbing Arena: Climbing

 There are over 15,000 bolt-on holds in the centre, with 300 routes ranging in difficulty from grades 2 to 8b.
 There are a variety of lead and top rope walls at the centre ranging from 6 to 28 metres.
-As well as a trio of boulders in the centre of the main hall, there is a dedicated bouldering room, with routes ranging in difficulty from V0 to V15.
+In December 2024 new bouldering facilities were opened replacing the original trio of boulders in the centre of the main hall, these will allow the centre to hold World cup level bouldering events.
+There is also a dedicated bouldering room, with routes ranging in difficulty from V0 to V15.

 The only official world record International Federation of Sport Climbing speed climbing walls has two identical speed routes allow speed climbing competitions to be conducted head to head, and there is an articulated competition wall known as "The Hanger" that can be raised or lowered to change the angle of overhang.

 The larger "lobe" of the quarry is also used for outdoor climbing, although some of the rock is described as "loose and scary".
-Formed from dolerite, there are around 65 known routes.
+Formed from dolerite, there are around 65 known routes, including many central belt classics such as Shear Fear (E2 5b) and Wally I (E2 5C).

 There is a cafe overlooking the main arena as well as smaller cafe on the ground floor.
 The centre has a fully equipped gym.
 Other classes are held in the Fitness Studio.